 Below we’ve included interesting book titles you might want to pick up for review.
 We’ll also include simple tips on how to improve your book essay, so keep reading below!

 What Books to Use as I Write My Paper?

-There are a plethora of books available that it can be difficult to choose from.
+There is a plethora of books available that it can be difficult to choose from.
 When given the freedom to pick up your favorite book, it’s best to go with one that offers a lot of discussions.